Budget-Friendly Things to Do in the Summer Holidays

 BBC 500 Words

-The UK’s biggest children’s writing competition returns this autumn.
-It will be open for entries on Tuesday 24 September.
-All children need to do is write a story they would love to read in 500 Words or less.
-Details here: 500 Words 2024
+The UK’s biggest story-writing competition for 5–11-year-olds returns this autumn.
+It will be open for entries on Tuesday 23 September.
+All children need to do is write a story they would love to read in 500 words or fewer.
+Get started over the summer and you’ll be ready to go when the competition opens.
+Details here: 500 Words 2025.

 Out & About